-You need a recognised dental qualification.
+You need a recognised dental or medical qualification.
 You must have at least one year’s postgraduate experience in a relevant clinical discipline.

 Months of entry